paulusjacobus/SuperGerbil/README.md

 For the insights of ARM Grbl, please visit this page [click here] https://awesome.tech/grbl-demystified/

--Github repo grbl-1 is for Coocoox CoIde compiler -Github repo grbl-2 is for Atollic compiler
+-Github repo grbl-1 is for Coocoox CoIde compiler -Github repo SuperGerbil is for Atollic compiler (preferred)

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 This version of Grbl runs on a STM32F10x processor.
 For the appropriate boards see our website https://awesome.tech/buy-gerbil/